-Nerida Cuddy left her hometown of Sydney as soon as she could, for the open skies and space of western NSW, a stint in country Victoria, finally stopping in Canowindra, central west NSW.
+Nerida Cuddy is an evocative writer whose songs reflect emotional depth, breathing the landscape of rural Australia.
+Described as “a central west Mary Black”, her story-based concerts create space for connection and reflection, humour and fun.
+She has been in increasing demand as a performer over the past few years, with gigs, folk club and festival performances in NSW and Victoria, as well as shared songwriter concerts with the likes of Enda Kenny, Bruce Watson, Fred Smith, Snez and Craig Sinclair.
 For over 25 years, Nerida’s songs have connected her with people from all walks of life.
-Nerida’s stories-in-song are a well-balanced mix of bittersweet tales of life with tasty lashings of humour, generous and fun.
-Detailed guitar or hearty banjitar accompany her warm & passionate voice.
-She has been described as “a Central West Mary Black”; a “prolific songwriter”, and “a composer & musician with not only an ear for music, but a social conscience and a sense of humour” (ABC Central West).
+Her stories-in-song are a well-balanced mix of bittersweet tales of life with tasty lashings of humour, generous and fun.
+Detailed guitar accompanies her warm & passionate voice.
+ABC Central West called her “a composer & musician with not only an ear for music, but a social conscience and a sense of humour”.